sentinelsat/sentinelsat/docs/api_overview.rst

 Given a list of offline and online products, :meth:`~sentinel.SentinelAPI.download_all` will download online products, while concurrently triggering the retrieval of offline products from the LTA in the background.
 :meth:`~sentinel.SentinelAPI.download_all` terminates when all products have been retrieved from the LTA and downloaded.
-If you wish to avoid the possibly lengthy retrieval process of offline products, you can filter the list of products based on :meth:`~sentinel.SentinelAPI.is_online()` beforehand.
+If you wish to avoid the possibly lengthy retrieval process of offline products, you can either set the :attr:`~sentinel.SentinelAPI.lta_timeout` parameter to a low value or filter the list of products based on the :meth:`~sentinel.SentinelAPI.is_online()` status beforehand.

 Logging
 -------